SURENDHAN/ai-interview/README.md

 # SURA AI Interview Practice

 An AI-powered interview practice platform with voice interaction, coding challenges, and personalized feedback.
+Try to host in the Railway.com but the functionality should be altered demo link deployed in the railway : https://ai-interview-production-af5e.up.railway.app/login.html

 ## 🚀 Features